-Lil Nas X’s ‘Old Town Road’ inspires mostly nonverbal boy
+Lil Nas X’s ‘Old Town Road’ inspires autistic boy to sing

 ATLANTA (AP) — An Atlanta rapper’s take on country music has inspired a mostly nonverbal autistic boy in Minnesota to sing.

 Lil Nas X has found huge success with the song, “Old Town Road.”
-It has sparked controversy , spawned a clothing line, has made the rapper a household name and got his collaborator Billy Ray Cyrus a Maserati.
+It has sparked controversy , spawned a clothing line, made the rapper a household name and got his collaborator Billy Ray Cyrus a Maserati.

 Now, it’s being credited for doing a lot more.